writeson/fastapi_presentation/README.md

 ### The Other Models

-Here is a list of the other sqlmodels in the application:
+Here is a list of the sqlmodels in the application:

-1. albums - which was covered about.
+1. albums - which was covered above.
 This has all the albums in the database, and is related to artists
 2. artists - This has all the artists in the database and is the parent of the albums models.
 3. customers - This has all the customers in the system and holds all the customer information; name, address, etc..
 It has a parent relationship to invoices.
 4. invoices - This has the order invoices for what has been purchased and has a child relationship with customers.